ritul-aryan/Advanced-Snake-Environment/README.md

 ➡Enter: Start game / Restart from the Game Over screen.

-🧠 Future Scope
+🧠 Future Scope:

-Because the rendering layer is strictly separated from the core grid logic, this environment is primed for AI integration:
+•Because the rendering layer is strictly separated from the core grid logic, this environment is primed for AI integration:

-Algorithmic Solvers: Implementing A* (A-Star) or Hamiltonian Cycle pathfinding to create a mathematically perfect auto-pilot mode.
+•Algorithmic Solvers: Implementing A* (A-Star) or Hamiltonian Cycle pathfinding to create a mathematically perfect auto-pilot mode.

-Reinforcement Learning: Passing the grid state as a matrix to a Deep Q-Network (DQN) to train an autonomous agent to play the game from scratch.
+•Reinforcement Learning: Passing the grid state as a matrix to a Deep Q-Network (DQN) to train an autonomous agent to play the game from scratch.